Fossy-Cats/Git-Buch_EN/assets_src/img/dia/README.md

 In order to make out the most from DIA, and produce good SVG image, I had to resort to the following hacks...

-### Leading Non-Breaking Spaces to Preserve Alignments

-When a boxed DIA element contains center-aligned wrapped text, the line-feed character breaks the alignment in the final SVG image (i.e. it's somehow counted or represented as a space in the wrapping line).

-To fix alignments, I've added a trailing [non-breaking space] character (U+00A0) on each wrapping line, to balance for the EOL character.
-A normal space wouldn't work, for it would ignored, so it has to be a non-breaking space.

-> __TIP!__ —  DIA's text dialogs don't accept Windows Alt-codes, so in order to insert the NBSP character you'll have to first create one in a text-editor (Alt code: 0160), copy it it in the clipboard and then paste it in DIA's text-editing dialog.

 ### Invisible Boxes to Preserve Padding

-Since AsciiDoc doesn't currently support images padding functionality, in order to ensure that the generated SVG images have some even padding around them, I've added an invisible box in the bottom layer (i.e. no background drawn, and border line size 0).
+Since AsciiDoc doesn't currently support images padding functionality, in order to ensure that the generated SVG images have some even padding around them across all output formats, I've added an invisible box in the bottom layer (i.e. no background drawn, and border line size 0).

 The invisible box of each image has been carefully drawn to achieve the desired padding.